teracow/googliser/README.md

 - `clipart`
 - `lineart`
 - `animated`

-`--unique [FILE]`
-Any previously downloaded URLs will be saved into this file (if specified).
-Specify this file again for future searches to ensure the same links are not reused.

 `-u` or `--upper-size [INTEGER]`
 Only download image files smaller than this many bytes.
 Some servers do not report a byte file-size, so these will be downloaded anyway and checked afterward (unless `--skip-no-size` is specified).
 Default is 0 (unlimited).